 You are at this stage a provisional driving licence holder and essentially a learner driver.
 The driving examiner will be assessing you as a learner and you still have up to 15 minors that you can gain before failing.
 As with the normal driving test, more than three minors in the same category will also fail a driving test.
 How hard the extended driving test is also depends largely on where the driving test centre is located.
 There are four manoeuvres in total.
 These are:

+The turn in the road and reverse round a corner manoeuvres are no longer conducted on the new driving test.
 A normal driving test will involve the examiner requesting one of these manoeuvres (occasionally two if time permits).
 The extended driving test may involve all four manoeuvres, although if the test centre you are taking the extended test from doesn’t have parking bays, or another DVSA test centre within appropriate driving distance does not have bay parking either, you will not have the bay parking manoeuvre requested.

 Dual carriageway driving is heavily features during an extended driving test.
 If the test centre does not have dual carriageways in the vicinity, they will not feature on the extended driving test.
 However, many busy, high speed ‘A’ roads will certainly feature.
 The emergency stop having around a 1-in-3 chance of being requested during a normal learners test, is compulsory on the extended driving test.

 How difficult the extended driving test is, can also be associated with where the driving test centre is based.
 For instance taking an extended test in London is likely to be more challenging than say, Cambridge.
 The traffic flow and style of driving in a large city such as London is often much faster and aggressive.
 Roads, junctions and roundabouts often have fast moving multiple lanes and the driving test pass rates reflect this.